 What follows is a list of not the largest in the world, rather some of the most fascinating waterfalls I have been to.

-3. Tak Kuang Si Waterfall, Laos.
-My third waterfall is also from Southeast Asia, more precisely Laos.
+My third of the 4 dramatic waterfalls is also from Southeast Asia, more precisely Laos.
 I had spent some time enjoying the temples of Luang Prabang in the north of the country, and going on a river trip up the huge Mekong River.
 I now joined a group of others to go see the Tak Kuang Si Waterfall.
 This is a three tier waterfall with the main fall being a staggering 60 metres high.
 The water runs into several nice terraced pools worthy of taking a dive into.
 But not when I was there in the rainy season.
 The river was running high and had become too muddy.

 For sure, I’ve had to skip some of my images related to this subject and refrained from mentioning some of my visits.
 Feel free to search this blog for more interesting stuff.